ksindi/ksindi.github.io/content/blog/nelson.md

 By giving his captains the logic behind his preferences, he made them independent extensions of his judgment.
 His orders were principles, not scripts.

 That same clarity appeared in his Trafalgar Memorandum: “In case signals can neither be seen nor perfectly understood, no Captain can do very wrong if he places his ship alongside that of the enemy.”
-It was simple, memorable, and actionable—guidance designed to outlast the failure of communication itself.
+It was simple, memorable, and actionable.
+Guidance designed to outlast the failure of communication itself.

 ## Shared Risk